friedt/simple-static-site-generator/README.md

 The important thing is npm and rsync to make it work.
 Well, if rsync is installed on Apple and Linux environments by default, otherwise you can download rsync, https://rsync.samba.org/download.html.
 Rsync must be present locally and remotely for it to work.
 I use Apache as a webserver, but this can also be Nginx for example.
 You copy a folder with files to a server and that's it.

 The 'src' directory with html templates and whatever you want(css, js, images) renders it into a full html website.
-After the update is complete I want to deploy a current copy of my website.
+After the update is complete you want to deploy a current copy of my website.
 I then run a simple shell script, which includes a build command and a deployment command using rsync.
 Within seconds my static website with ***only the changes*** is generated and available in the real world.
 It will also remove automatically the files from the server that are not present in your current build.

 Benefits: